-Related requirements: The rates in this table are based on all other applicable requirements of this standard being met.
-Environmental Tobacco Smoke: This table applies to ETS-free areas.
+- 1 Related requirements: The rates in this table are based on all other applicable requirements of this standard being met. - 2 Environmental Tobacco Smoke: This table applies to ETS-free areas.
 Refer to Section 5.17 for requirements for buildings containing ETS areas and ETS-free areas.

-Air density: Volumetric airflow rates are based on dry air density of 0.075 lbdg/ft (1.2 kgd/m) at a barometric pressure of 1 atm (101.3 kPa) and an air temperature of 70°F (21°C).
-3 Rates shall be permitted to be adjusted for actual density.
+3 Air density: Volumetric airflow rates are based on dry air density of 0.075 lbds/fr (1.2 kgds/m) at a barometric pressure of 1 atm (101.3 kPa) and an air temperature of 70°F (21°C).
+Rates shall be permitted to be adjusted for actual density. - 4 Default occupant density: The default occupant density shall be used where the actual occupant density is not known. - 5 Default combined outdoor air rate (per person): Rate is based on the default occupant density. - 6 Unlisted occupancies: Where the occupancy category for a proposed space or zone is not listed, the requirements for the listed occupancy category that is most similar in terms of occupant density, activities, and building construction shall be used.